-Sacrifice your own desires in favor of the tribe, the chief, the spirits.
+Sacrifice your own desires for the benefit of the tribe, the chief, the spirits.

-The world is mysterious, full of good and evil spirits that rule the world.
-The clan and sacred objects must be protected from danger.
+The world is enigmatic, full of good and evil spirits that rule the world.
+The clan and the sacred objects must be protected from the dangers.

-Maintaining security and protection, sticking to tribal traditions, ready to sacrifice for the tribe.
+Maintaining security and protection, adhering to tribal traditions, willing to sacrifice oneself for the tribe.

-One relies on magic, totems, taboos or omens and appeases the spirits.
-The individual finds security and protection only in the family, in the clan or tribe, accepting the assigned role in the tribe and feeling pride for his tribe or its symbols.
+One relies on magic, totems, taboos or omens, and graciously tunes the spirits.
+The individual finds security and protection only in the family, clan or tribe, accepting the role assigned to him in the tribe and feeling pride in his tribe or its symbols.

-Tribe led by the Council of Elders (shaman, chiefs).
-The roles are determined by gender, age, physical strength and so on.
-The norms of the tribe are sacred and are rigidly defended or require unconditional obedience.
+Tribe, which is led by a council of elders (shaman, chiefs).
+The roles are determined by gender, age, physical strength, etc. The norms of the tribe are sacred and are rigidly defended or require absolute obedience.
+Learning System:

-Reflexive, i.e., a paternalistic teacher conditions the desired responses to specific sensory inputs; need-based learning: The learner copies patterns of behavior from others; procedural (step by step), process-oriented, linear sequential operations; Rituals and rites structure everyday life and thus support memory as well as automated behavior.
-Use of magic / imagination, symbols, drawings, since most are illiterate.
+Reflective, i.e. a paternalistic teacher conditions the desired responses to certain sensory inputs; needs-oriented learning: the learner copies behavioural patterns from others; procedural (step by step), process-oriented, linear sequential sequences; rituals and rites structure everyday life and thus support memory as well as automated behaviour.
+Use of magic/fantasy, symbols, drawings, as most are illiterate.
 Repetitive music supports long-term memory by using songs and smells as anchors.

-Information is only forwarded through the clan chief; printed words are perceived as unreliable.
+Information is only passed on via the clan leader, printed words are perceived as unreliable.

-Tangible recognition for learning achievement; interest in everything that enhances safety and helps to satisfy biological instincts.
+Tangible recognition for learning achievements; interest in anything that increases safety and helps to satisfy biological urges.

-Level of the worker with macho behavior typical in South American countries.
-Energy is invested in the self-expression, with the aim of achieving immediate satisfaction of the sensual needs and without taking others into account.
+level of worker with macho behaviour from the American South.
+The energy is invested in self-expression, with the aim of achieving immediate satisfaction of sensual needs and without consideration for others.
 This form can be found today mainly in repressive political regimes and dictatorships.
-In addition, this behavior is shown at the outbreak of violence in cities, in wars and between drug gangs.
+It can also be seen in the outbreak of violence in cities, in wars and between drug gangs.

 10,000 years ago